What 100,000 Procurement Workflows Taught Us About Construction Documents

 Conflicts between schedule and spec

 The mechanical schedule says the air handling unit is 10,000 CFM.
 The spec section says 12,000 CFM.
 The equipment plan shows a unit that physically won't fit in the mechanical room at either capacity.
 This happens more often than engineers would like to admit.
-In our data, roughly 8-12% of projects have at least one material conflict between schedule and specification, and the schedule is right about 70% of the time.
+In our data, material conflicts between schedule and specification show up often enough that reconciliation can't be an afterthought — and the authoritative source isn't always obvious.

 Scanned vs. native PDFs

-About 25% of the documents we process are scanned — either from physical prints or from a print-to-scan workflow that destroys the underlying text layer.
-Scanned documents are harder across the board: lower extraction accuracy, more ambiguous table structures, and a higher rate of misread values.
+A meaningful share of the documents we process are scanned, either from physical prints or from a print-to-scan workflow that destroys the underlying text layer.
+Scanned documents are harder across the board: more ambiguous table structures and a higher rate of misread values.
 A scanned "8" can look like a "6" or a "0" depending on print quality.

-We publish our accuracy numbers on our live benchmark.
-Here's what 91,000+ executions have taught us about where accuracy varies by document type and workflow:
+We publish production workload on our live benchmark (200k+ executions this quarter, 12 production prompts; per-task scores next quarter).
+Here's what crossing 100,000+ executions taught us about where quality varies by document type and workflow:

 Patterns we didn't expect